dmrickey/fvtt-ckl-roll-bonuses/README.md

   - The input will automatically be added for any ability named `Spell Specialization` (configurable in the mod settings)
   - You can manually add the `spell-specialization` dictionary flag for the input to show up
   - Only spells in your actor's spellbooks will be available as choices
-    - if you want a different spell that your actor doesn't have, you can manually type the spell `tag` in as the value of the dictionary flag
+    - if you want a different spell that your actor doesn't have, you can manually type the spell's `name` in as the value of the dictionary flag
-  - The spell's `tag` is the key.
-If you have multiple versions of the same spell in your spellbook and want this to work with all of them, then they all need to have the same `tag`.
-By default the `tag` is based on the Spell's name.
-You can customize the `tag` in the Spell's details.
+  - The spell's `name` is the key.
+If you have multiple versions of the same spell in your spellbook and want this to work with all of them, then they all need to have the same `name`.
+Ideally, if you need specialized versions of spells, they'll just be actions under that one spell that already has that name
-    - e.g. If your chosen spell if `Fireball` then its tag is `fireball`.
-If you have duplicate copy of Fireball in your spellbook called `Maximize Fireball`, then by default its tag will be `maximizeFireball`.
-You will need to customize maximize's tag to match the base spell.
-Otherwise spell focus will see these as two uniquely separate spells because their tags are different.

 </details>